 From utilities to taxes to maintenance, owning a commercial building carries numerous costs.
 Fortunately, the federal tax code features several incentives to help offset these costs, including the §179D deduction.
-Created under the Energy Policy Act (EPAct) of 2005 with a goal of reducing energy consumption in buildings across the U.S., the deduction is worth up to $1.80 per square foot (indexed for inflation), or up to $0.60 per square foot each for qualifying improvements made to a building’s interior lighting systems, HVAC and hot water systems, and the building envelope.
-Since 2021, the §179D deduction has been a permanent part of the tax code.
+Created under the Energy Policy Act (EPAct) of 2005 with a goal of reducing energy consumption in buildings across the U.S., the deduction is now worth up to $5 per square foot following enactment of the Inflation Reduction Act of 2022.
+This represents a significant increase from the previous amount of $1.80 per square foot.
+The §179D deduction, which has been a permanent part of the tax code since 2021, is available for qualifying improvements made to a building’s interior lighting systems, HVAC and hot water systems, and the building envelope.

 Who is Eligible for the §179D Deduction?

 Typically, the §179D deduction is claimed by building owners who install qualifying energy-efficiency measures.
-However, in the case of buildings owned by local, state, or federal government entities, the deduction may be allocated to the primary designers—such as the architects, engineers, or contractors—of the qualifying measures.
+However, in the case of buildings owned by local, state, or federal government entities or nonprofit organizations, the deduction may be allocated to the primary designers—such as the architects, engineers, or contractors—of the qualifying measures.